-Connect the input common wire (white) to a ground source (0 to 3 VDC).
-Then, connect the trigger wire (green) to the output of the trigger.
+Connect the Input common wire (white) to +0-3VDC and the Trigger wire (green) to the output of the trigger.

 CONNECTING AN OUTPUT

 Connect for an NPN line

 Connect the Output common wire (gray) to the negative supply voltage and connect the Output wire (blue) to the desired device.